bridger-thompson/choreChamps/README.md

 - [ ] Kids can leave a note when they mark the chore
 - [ ] Completing a chore gives the child points
 - [ ] Completing all chores for that day gives bonus points
-- [ ] Kids can cycle through future and past days
+- [ x ] Kids can cycle through future and past days

 ## Nov 25th:

-- [ ] Parent can override their childrens points
+- [ x ] Parent can override their childrens points
 - [ ] Parents can configure prizes for a child
   - Prizes have a name, url, image, and price
 - [ ] Kids can see prizes and their point values